bekimbaftjari/requirement-engineering-project/01-discovery/discovery.md

-## Week 1 — Initial Discovery
+# Week 1 — Initial Discovery

 ## 1. Facts
-- The system will be used by users.
-- Users need to access the main features of the system.
+-Students attend college
+-Students have classes and assignments

 ## 2. Assumptions
+-Students have a college account.
-- Users  may have internet access.
+-Students have access to the internet
-- Users can use a computer or phone.

 ## 3. Unknowns
+-What features students need.
-- How many users will use the system?
+-How many students will use it
-- What extra features will be needed?
--

 ## 4. Stakeholders
-- Users
-- Customers
-- Developers
-- Investors
+-Students
+-Lecturers
+-College staf
+-Investors

 ## 5. Goals
-- Make the system easy to use.
+-Make college information easy to find
-- Provide the required features.
-- Keep user information secure.
+-Help students manage their college work

 ## 6. Scope
-- Design and develop the main system.
-- Create the required user features.
-- Testing of the system.
+-Student information
+-Timetables
+-College announcements

 ## 7. Candidate Requirements
-- Users can log in.
+-Students can log in
-- Users can view information.
+-Students can view their timetable
-- Users can use the main features.
-- Admin can manage the system.
+-Students can see announcements

 ## 8. Requirement Surgery
-- Remove unnecessary features.
-- Make requirements clear and specific.
-- Combine similar requirements.
+-Remove features that are not needed
+-Make requirements easier to understand

 ## 9. Reflection
-- I learned how to identify stakeholders and requirements.
+-I learned how to find requirements
-- I need more information before finalising the requirements.
+-I learned who the stakeholders are